Ocean AmbassadorsWe're delighted to have the support of some great people who help further our work and champion what we do.

 She enjoys motivating young people to share her love for nature and the environment, visiting schools, universities and clubs.

 “Our seas and oceans are extraordinary places and I enjoy nothing more than getting my wetsuit on and exploring the fascinating watery world beneath.
 As a long time supporter of the Marine Conservation Society I know how hard they work to help protect our seas, shores and wildlife, therefore I am delighted to become an Ocean Ambassador.
-I urge others to support their work too by joining them as a member, volunteering on a beach clean or simply pledging to support one of their important campaigns.” www.mirandak.co.uk
+I urge others to support their work too by joining them as a member, volunteering on a beach clean or simply pledging to support one of their important campaigns.”
+For further information about Miranda, visit: www.mirandak.co.uk

 SIMON is an adventurer and New York Times bestselling author and TV presenter who has travelled to more than 110 countries making multiple award-winning TV series for the BBC.
 They include Caribbean, Sacred Rivers, Indian Ocean, Tropic of Cancer, Equator, Tropic of Capricorn, Pilgrimage and Australia (Winner of the 2013 British Travel Press Award for Broadcast Travel Programme).
 He has received a One World Broadcasting Trust Award for "an outstanding contribution to greater world understanding" the prestigious Ness Award from the Royal Geographical Society, and the Special Contribution Award at the Travel Media Awards.